asaaki/io_shuten/README.md

 logger.debug "And this message will be also a single key"

 #check
-logdev.read #=> will return both messages as a single string
+puts logdev.read #=> will return both messages as a single string
 ```

 And check in redis for the keys: